Get to Know Everything There is About Vitamin C!

 FACT: Many studies have shown that higher doses of vitamin C are beneficial.
 Anything up to 500mg a day will be absorbed and tolerated by the body.

-MYTH: Our Body Can Store Vitamin C, hence, does not need to take on a daily basis.
+MYTH: Our Body Can Store Vitamin C, hence, it does not need to be taken on a daily basis.

 FACT: Being a water-soluble nutrient, Vitamin C cannot be stored in the body.
-Any surplus quantity (more than required) will be lost in urine so it is almost impossible to overload your system.
-If you do happen to consume too much Vitamin C at once, you will just excrete it by urination.
+Any surplus quantity (more than required) will be lost in urine so it is almost impossible to overload your system with vitamin C. If you do happen to consume too much Vitamin C at once, you will just let it out of your system by urination.
 Hence it is essential to get your dose of vitamin C every day through diet or supplement.
 This also means that you cannot take a mega-dose of this vitamin once a week or month and expect it to have a residual effect.
 You will have to take it every single day to see the beneficial effects.

 MYTH: We Can Produce Vitamin C

 FACT: Sadly, somehow, during evolution, we lost one of the four vital enzymes needed to produce vitamin C. This means we have to get vitamin C from diet or supplement to get this essential nutrient for body functioning.
 Make sure you are getting enough of it from diet whether from vitamin C rich food sources or via a multivitamin or Vitamin C supplement.